johnstonian/simple-responsive-layouts/README.md

 #Simple Responsive Layouts

 **Update:** Refactored CSS to keep all elements in the document flow.
 No more absolute positioning!
-Added html5shiv.js to allow for stying of header and footer HTML element in IE8 and below.
+Added html5shiv.js to allow for stying of header and footer HTML elements in IE8 and below.

-See examples in the [demo](http://johnstonianera.com/demos/simpleResponsiveLayouts/)
+See examples in the [demo](http://johnstonianera.com/demos/simpleResponsiveLayouts-redux/)

+A new article about revamping the code: <http://www.johnstonianera.com/building-responsive-layouts-redux/>

 Accompanying article about building responsive layouts: <http://www.johnstonianera.com/responsive-two-column-layout/>